kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 * The fixture parsed is fixed.
 * The fixture parser will no longer require you to download the html file.
 It will automatically open a browser and parse the file for you.
 It requires (Chrome, Firefox or Edge and Selenium Library).
 * ProphitBet will now support additional Machine Learning models.
-* Supports all leagues by default.
+* Supports all leagues (provided by football-data.co.uk) by default.
 No more manually adding a league will be required.
 * Help Menu + User guide will be updated.

 # ProphitBet - Soccer Bets Predictor